dirigible37/gatsby-starter-netlify-cms/src/pages/about/index.md

 ---
+templateKey: 'about-page'
+path: /about
-title: About Me
+title: About our values
-layout: layouts/base.njk
-subtitle: Learn more about me!
-published: true
 ---

 ## Work Experience